lens-protocol/momoka/README.md

 ## Does it work with signature free

 Throughout building LENS, we know how important a top-class UX is for users.
 Image when you used Twitter, and you had to confirm everything all the time, on every action, it would be painful.
 DA publications work with the dispatcher, as the dispatcher can post/mirror/comment on your behalf anyway.
 If enabled, it would pass the state checks.
 The logic on the LENS contract states that if the dispatcher signs on your behalf, it would be a valid transaction and pass.
 If the user does not want to trust the dispatcher, they can still just sign the typed data with their wallet and send it through the submitter.
-This is the same flow as you do now, but instead of sending it to the submitter, you would send it to a Polygon node.
+This is the same flow as you do now, but instead of sending it to the Polygon node, you would send it to a submitter.

 ## Gasless